tsy24/tp/docs/DeveloperGuide.md

     2. Test case: `findTask dentist visit` <br>
        Expected: Lists all tasks with the keywords "dentist", or "visit", or both words in its description.
 Number of tasks found is shown in the status message.

-    3. Invalid commands to try (Error details shown in the status message):
-       *

 ### Mark a task as complete